KPV

 Preclinical + Phase 2What is KPV?

 KPV is notable for its extraordinarily potent anti-inflammatory effects, particularly in the gut and skin.
+For tissue healing, it stacks well with BPC-157.
 Studies have shown it activates melanocortin receptors (specifically MC1-R, MC3-R, and MC5-R) in immune cells, producing a powerful anti-inflammatory response without the side effects of corticosteroids.

 KPV is gaining significant attention as a potential treatment for Inflammatory Bowel Disease (IBD), including both Crohn's disease and Ulcerative Colitis.
+For systemic healing, consider combining with TB-500.
 Unlike BPC-157 which heals tissue mechanically, KPV specifically targets the immune-mediated inflammation at the root of IBD.
+For broader immune system support, thymosin alpha-1 targets T-cell function and chronic immune resilience.

 How It Works